310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/flood_of_customers.md

 {% endbubble %}

 {% bubble Midori frown %}
-But it’s like, “what’s the point of going viral through something like thisl”… This is an <em>audition</em>, so he needs to go viral through the meals being judged.
+But it’s like, “what’s the point of going viral through something like this”… This is an <em>audition</em>, so he needs to go viral through the meals being judged.

 Well, I can’t say it’s not like Morisawa-senpai to end up like this, though…
 {% endbubble %}